 Rocket (arugula or rucola) is one of the easiest and fastest salad leaves to grow in the UK.
 With its distinctive peppery flavour, rocket is perfect for salads, pizzas, and pasta dishes.
 Quick-growing and productive, rocket can be sown almost year-round for continuous harvests.
+I keep a small tray going on the kitchen windowsill right through winter — it's one of the few salad leaves that doesn't sulk indoors.
 This comprehensive guide will show you how to grow rocket successfully.

 Not sure when to sow?
 See our When to Plant Rocket UK →